-(d) Maps of high quality and altered wetlands onsite.
+- d.
+Maps of high quality and altered wetlands onsite.
 The existing high quality/altered wetland map shall be used as a starting point for delineation of altered versus high quality wetlands (Exhibit 2).
 During or after wetland boundaries have been established, the resulting wetland areas will be classified and mapped by quality, as defined above.
-The procedure will use a combination of GPS technology, visual inspection of photography, timber stand data and ground-truthing.

-(e) Prior to submittal of formal application, a site visit must be conducted to verify the wetland limits and quality.

-(f) Compensatory Mitigation Applicant must provide documentation that the project complies with PDC 4 above.

-(g) Reticulated flatwoods salamander (Ambystoma bishopi): A site evaluation for the reticulated flatwoods salamander shall be performed and documented through completion of the RGP-86 Flatwoods Salamander Pre-application Evaluation Form (Exhibit 20).
-The completed site evaluation shall be provided at the pre-application meeting.

-(h) Bald eagle (Haliaeetus leucocephalus): Provide documentation of the location of known bald eagle nests and distance from proposed project area.

-If a bald eagle's nest occurs within 660 feet of a project, provide documentation that shows that the applicant followed the U.S. Fish and Wildlife Service's May 2007 National Bald Eagle Management Guidelines and has contacted the Florida Fish and Wildlife Conservation Commission for recommendations relative to Florida's Bald Eagle Management Plan and Permitting Guidelines.
-Appropriate protections must be incorporated in the project design and documentation must be provided showing how the protections will be implemented.
+The procedure will use a combination of GPS technology, visual inspection of photography, timber stand data and ground-truthing. - e.
+Prior to submittal of formal application, a site visit must be conducted to verify the wetland limits and quality. - f.
+Mitigation Requirements: Applicant must provide documentation that the project complies with avoidance, minimization and compensatory mitigation requirements. - g.
+Reticulated flatwoods salamander (Ambystoma bishopi): Locations of ponds that have been determined to have the potential to support reticulated flatwoods salamander are depicted on Figure 6 of the SAJ-114 Biological Assessment (Exhibit 26).
+If the proposed project is within 1500 feet of a documented potential pond, then a re-initiation of consultation with USFWS will occur.
+Documentation of a site evaluation for the reticulated flatwoods salamander must be performed and documented through completion of the RGP-86 Flatwoods Salamander Preapplication Evaluation.
+The completed site evaluation must be provided at the preapplication meeting. - h.
+Bald eagle (Haliaeetus leucocephalus): Provide documentation of the location of known bald eagle nests and distance from proposed project area.
+If a bald eagle's nest occurs within 660 feet of a project, provide documentation that shows that the applicant followed the U.S. Fish and Wildlife Service (USFWS) May 2007 National Bald Eagle Management Guidelines (Exhibit 23) and has contacted the Florida Fish and Wildlife Conservation Commission (FWC) for recommendations relative to Florida's Bald Eagle Management Plan and Permitting Guidelines (Exhibit 24).
+Appropriate protections must be incorporated in the project design and documentation must be provided showing how the appropriate protections will be implemented. - i.
+Eastern indigo snake (Drymarchon corais couperi): The applicant must provide documentation that impacts to the eastern indigo snake have been evaluated using the EIS Effects Determination Key.
+The Permittee shall comply with the most current USFWS Standard Protection Measures for the Eastern Indigo Snake (Exhibit 25).
+The applicant must provide documentation that these protection measures will be implemented during the design and construction of the permitted work. - j.
+Documentation of coordination by the applicant with the State Historic

-(i) Telephus spurge (Euphorbia telephioides): A site evaluation for Telephus spurge must be performed and documented through the completion of the SAJ-86 Telephus Surge Pre- application Evaluation (Exhibit 23).
-The completed site evaluation shall be provided at the pre-application meeting.

-(j) Eastern indigo snake (Drymarchon corais couperi) (EIS): The applicant must provide documentation that impacts to the eastern indigo snake have been evaluated using the EIS Effects Determination Key.
-The Permittee must comply with the most current USFWS's Standard Protection Measures for the Eastern Indigo Snake (Exhibit 24).
-The applicant must provide documentation that these protection measures will be implemented during the design and construction of the permitted work.

-(k) Documentation of coordination by the applicant with the State Historic Preservation Officer (SHPO) regarding potential impacts on cultural and historical resources associated with a project is required.
+Preservation Officer (SHPO) regarding potential impacts on cultural and historical resources associated with a project is required.
 When a Cultural Resource Assessment Survey (CRAS) has been conducted, SHPO's written response to the report shall be included with the applicant's coordination documentation.

-(I) The applicant shall provide documentation whether coordination with the USFWS and/or FWC was required and/or initiated regarding any needed fish and wildlife surveys for the project area, and any measures needed to avoid, minimize, or mitigate adverse impacts to listed/protected fish and wildlife species and their habitats.

-2. Once the comments received at the pre-application meeting are incorporated into the application package, the application for an individual project may be formally submitted to the Corps for processing.
+- k.
+The applicant shall provide documentation whether coordination with the USFWS and/or FWC was required and/or initiated regarding any needed fish and wildlife surveys for the project area, and any measures needed to avoid, minimize, or mitigate adverse impacts to listed/protected fish and wildlife species and their habitats. - 2.
+Once the comments received at the pre-application meeting are incorporated into the application package, the application for an individual project may be formally submitted to the Corps for processing.
 Authorization of the proposed work would be provided through a verification that the project meets the requirements of the RGP if performed in accordance with the terms and conditions specified in this permit instrument and any project-specific terms and conditions in the verification.